 Main findings with regard to non-compliance

-The Committee finds that, by adopting generally applicable binding rules in the area of access to nuclear-related information, namely section 8, paragraph 3 of the Nuclear Act and the Directive on identification and removal of sensitive information from documents to be opened to the public, and by unconditionally refusing access to nuclear-related information in the context of a decision-making procedure subject to article 6 of the Convention, the Party concerned has failed to comply with article 6, paragraph 6 in conjunction with article 4, paragraphs 4 and 6 of the Convention.
+The Committee finds that in the context of a decision-making procedure subject to article 6 of the Convention and with respect to requests for information under article 4 generally, by adopting an approach in the Directive on Sensitive Information whereby whole categories of nuclear-related environmental information are unconditionally declared as confidential and for which (contrary to the general legal regulation in the Freedom of Information Act) no release is possible and for failing to require that any grounds for refusal are interpreted in a restrictive way, taking into account the public interest served by disclosure and whether the information relates to emissions into the environment, the Party concerned has failed to comply with article 4, paragraph 4 as well as article 6, paragraph 6 in conjunction with article 4, paragraph 4 of the Convention.

 Recommendations

-The Committee, pursuant to paragraph 36 (b) of the annex to decision I/7 of the Meeting of the Parties, [and noting the agreement of the Party concerned that the Committee take the measures requested in paragraph 37 (b) and (c) of the annex to decision I/7,] recommends that the Party concerned takes the necessary legislative, regulatory and administrative measures and practical arrangements to ensure that in the context of handling a request for nuclear-related information within the scope of article 2, paragraph 3 of the Convention:

-Any grounds for refusal under article 4, paragraph 4 of the Convention are interpreted in a restrictive way and taking into account the public interest served by disclosure and whether the information requested relates to emissions into the environment; and
+The Committee, pursuant to paragraph 36 (b) of the annex to decision I/7 of the Meeting of the Parties, [and noting the agreement of the Party concerned that the Committee take the measures requested in paragraph 37 (b) and (c) of the annex to decision I/7,] recommends that the Party concerned takes the necessary legislative, regulatory and administrative measures and practical arrangements to ensure that when providing access to nuclear related information within the scope of article 2, paragraph 3 of the Convention, any grounds for refusal under article 4, paragraph 4 of the Convention are interpreted in a restrictive way and taking into account the public interest served by disclosure and whether the information requested relates to emissions into the environment.

-If any information exempted from disclosure under article 4, paragraph 4 of the Convention can be separated out without prejudice to the confidentiality of the information exempted, public authorities make available the remainder of the environmental information requested.

 _________________